New Moston: History

-The brook was culverted and the hollow filled in to permit a road wide, level, and firm enough to take carts and carriages into the estate at 'New Moston'.
+The brook was culverted and the hollow filled in to permit a road wide, level, and firm enough to take carts and carriages into the estate at New Moston.
 The name chosen reflected Robert Owen's model housing schemes such as New Lanark and New Harmony.

 The access road was opened in 1853 and was soon followed by the laying out of five streets: Dixon, Ricketts, Potts, Jones and Frost Streets.
-These were later renamed Belgrave, Parkfield, Northfield, Eastwood and – combined with the existing Scholes Lane, past Pits Farm – Hawthorn Road(s) respectively.
+These were later renamed Belgrave, Parkfield, Northfield, Eastwood and – combined with the existing Scholes Lane, past Pitts Farm – Hawthorn Road(s) respectively.

-By 1854, houses had begun to be built, some of the earliest surviving ones being Rose and Moss Cottages, Ivy Cottage and by 1863, a pair of cottages on Dixon Street, one of which was used as a beerhouse.
-By 1871 this was already named the New Moston Inn; in the 20th century the two cottages were rebuilt and merged as one.
+By 1854, houses had begun to be built, some of the earliest surviving ones being Rose and Moss Cottages, Ivy Cottage and by 1863, a pair of cottages on Dixon Street, one of which was used as a beer house.
+By 1871 this was known as the New Moston Inn, and in the 20th century the two cottages were rebuilt and merged as one.
+The oldest building to still be standing (and in use) is Pitts Farm, Hawthorn Road, which is now two family cottages.
+This was believed to be built in the 18th century.

 There was little change after Elijah's death, until Moston and New Moston became part of Manchester in 1890.
 Many little-used plots began to be sold to developers, and the next twenty years or so saw a massive expansion of housing, both within the original area, with the addition of side streets and avenues, and beyond, as neighbouring farms were gradually sold off.

 Schools were built on what had been Brown's Farm, Slater Fold Farm gave way to Nuthurst Road, the park and the avenues around Hazeldene Road, and Crimbles Farm, the last to go, enabled further expansion along Moston Lane, extending right up to the Chadderton boundary.

 From 1925 onwards, the building of Broadway spurred further expansion, such as the estates around West Avenue and Chatwood Road: New Moston is now much bigger than the original "top end of Moston".